walshbr/walshbr.github.io/pages/pedagogy.md

 order: 3
 ---

-In addition to the specific courses below, I've written a number of posts here on the blog about my approach to pedagogy:
+In addition to the specific courses and initiatives below, I've written a number of posts here on the blog about my approach to pedagogy:

 {% for post in site.categories['pedagogy'] %}
 * <a href="{{ post.url }}">{{ post.title }}</a>{% endfor %}